 Competition judges also benefit from capacity building work with the competition division.
 Since 1996, seminars for national judges have been held in Russia, Southern Africa and Brazil.
 Since 2005, in co-operation with the European Commission and the Hungarian competition authority, the OECD supports meetings of European Competition Law judges.

 Partnerships with regional development banks provide key support to the capacity building programme.
-A partnership with the Inter-American Development Bank dating back to 2003 supports the Latin American Competition Forum.
+A partnership with the Inter-American Development Bank dating back to 2003 supports the Latin American and Caribbean Competition Forum.
 A more recent partnership with the Asian Development Bank supports an expanded programme of support for the People's Republic of China.
 Vital financial support to the capacity building programme is supplied by the European Commission, Hungary, Korea and Chinese Taipei.

 Permanent URL: www.oecd.org/competition/globalrelations